 Ionic contamination on PCBs can lead to serious quality issues.
 Product reliability can be affected.
 Lifetimes can be shortened especially in environments where moisture levels cannot be controlled.
 The combination of moisture with residual ionic contamination can increase the risk of short circuiting.

-Approximately 15% of PCBA failures occur due to contamination.
+Approximately 15% of PCB failures occur due to contamination.
 Ionic contamination and residues can arise from the bare circuit board or from the chemicals used during soldering of components onto the board.
 The most common sources of ionic residue include:

 - Plating chemistry